 Question 4.1: Explain the key points in your implementation.
+(4pt)

-Assignment 5 (10pt + bonus 20pt).
+Assignment 5 (27pt).

 Check comments in Assignment5.py.

 Implement the function Assignment5.area(…)

 The function will receive a shape contour and should return the approximate area of the shape.
 Contour can be sampled by calling with the desired number of points on the contour as an argument.
 The points are roughly equally spaced.